Roomz Marketing Roomz Marketing

 Through a comprehensive audit and strategic initiatives, WiseHosting is now in a position to enhance its market presence and drive customer acquisition.
 The combination of improved website performance, targeted paid ad campaigns, and an SEO-driven content strategy sets the stage for sustainable growth.
 Moving forward, WiseHosting will continue to refine its marketing approach and product offerings to solidify its competitive advantage.

-New SaaS Product Development and Beta Testing
+SaaS Product Development and Beta Testing: AI Voice Agents

-New SaaS Product Development and Beta Testing
+SaaS Product Development and Beta Testing: AI Voice Agents

 SoTalkie is an innovative AI-driven platform designed to revolutionize call support for businesses by providing intelligent, efficient, and scalable AI call agents.
 As they prepared to launch their product, SoTalkie needed support in finalizing their product concept, refining features, testing, and laying the foundation for customer acquisition.
 The primary goal was to shape a product that truly addressed market needs while building strong initial traction with early adopters.